-- > Sports-specific attendance recommendations and limitations (per segment) are provided in each specific sport guidance document. - ➤ In all seating areas (including bleacher and stadium chair or chairback seating), family units that live in the same household and those that traveled to the contest in the same vehicle should sit together while the entire group maintains six-foot social distancing from any other family or traveling group.
-(RECOMMENDED) - In all venues, facilities shall insist of compliance with face-covering/mask requirements and social distancing principles.
-(REQUIRED) - In all seating areas (including bleacher and stadium chair or chairback seating), on any set of bleachers with separate entrances from other sections, schools shall determine a maximum attendance at the facility during each of the three season segments. - Schools should consider having staggered arrival times if multiple entrances are not available.
+- In all venues, facilities shall insist of compliance with face-covering/mask requirements and social distancing principles.
+(REQUIRED) - Schools should consider having staggered arrival times if multiple entrances are not available.
 (RECOMMENDED) - Plans should all carefully consider allowances for the parents and family of the competitors (along with social distancing requirements), with the traditional easily identifiable family being rare and somewhat difficult to quantify.
 (RECOMMENDED) - For events held in non-bleacher venues, plans should include a maximum number of non-competitors, which would include coaching staff, non-competing members, and any allowance for parents or the general public.
-(RECOMMENDED)

-- Social distancing will always be more difficult in chairback style seating, as there exists minimal flexibility for social distancing. - Plans should also be limited in consideration of the number of restrooms in the facility and their location relationship to the separate section entrances.
-(CONSIDER) - Until current orders related to venues and event spaces are rescinded and absent specific approval from the Governor's Office, Healthy at Work, no event may be approved for more than fifty percent of capacity (see Requirements for Venues and Event Spaces at the link at the end of this section for details).
-(GOVERNOR ORDER)
+(RECOMMENDED) - > Social distancing will always be more difficult in chairback style seating, as there exists minimal flexibility for social distancing. - ➤ Plans should also be limited in consideration of the number of restrooms in the facility and their location relationship to the separate section entrances.
+(CONSIDER) - Until current orders from the Governor's Office, Healthy at Work, or other Public Health Guidance, no event may be approved for more than fifteen percent of capacity.
+(REQUIRED)

-ATTENDANCE AT EVENTS (RECOMMENDED)
+ATTENDANCE AT IN-PERSON EVENTS (RECOMMENDED)